avinoamhenig/flickr-portfolio-site/README.md

 ### Setup

-Copy `config.json.sample` and name it `config.json`; this is the config file.
+Copy `config.json.sample` and name it `config.json`.
+This is the config file.
 Populate it with the appropriate values for your site.
 Any properties in the `dev` object will override the default config properties when the `--dev` build option is specified.

 The web server's document root should point to the `build/` directory within the project.